arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 ## Bluetooth® Low Energy

-### Silicon Labs BLE
+### Silicon Labs BLE Library

 To enable Bluetooth® Low Energy communication on the Nano Matter, you must enable the "BLE" protocol stack in the Arduino IDE board configurations.
+In this section we will use the official Silabs Bluetooth library.

 In the upper menu, navigate to **Tools > Protocol stack** and select **BLE(Silabs)**.